 What is the Summit?

-The conference builds community among like-minded educators and shares best practices for building Catholic formation and identity on the secondary level.
+DIA Schools Summit builds community among like-minded educators and shares best practices for building Catholic formation and identity in today’s increasingly secular society.

 Join us for the 7th annual conference at St. Cecilia Academy in Nashville, Tennessee, October, 2021.